-The lender owns the vehicle until the loan is fully repaid, including the final 'Option to Purchase' fee.
-If you buy a vehicle with outstanding HP the lender may reclaim the vehicle.
+The lender owns the vehicle until the loan is fully repaid, including the final ‘option to purchase’ fee.
+If you buy a vehicle with outstanding hire purchase, the lender may reclaim the vehicle.

 Similar to other credit agreements, in this case the purchaser does become the owner of the vehicle at the start of the agreement.
 If you are concerned because the vehicle you are looking at has this type of finance, you should seek clarification from seller of the vehicle.

 The vehicle is owned by a leasing/hire company and ownership will not pass to you unless the finance is settled.

 The lender owns the vehicle until all conditions are satisfied, usually after all payments being made.
 Often the final payment is a large ‘balloon’ style payment which can often be guaranteed by the lender.

 The lender has no claim on or interest in the vehicle but has registered the existence of a personal loan as part of the Governments Responsible Lending drive.
 If you are concerned because the vehicle you are looking at has this type of finance, you should seek clarification from the lender and the seller of the vehicle.

 If the vehicle has ‘miscellaneous’ finance on it, you should obtain more details from the finance company and the seller of the vehicle.